Palace Embankment

 The embankment was wooden up to 1761, when Catherine the Great ordered court architect Yury Felten to build stone embankments.
-The street as seen nowadays was laid out between 1763 and 1767, when it used to be a preferred place of residence for the Russian Imperial Nobility.
+The street as seen nowadays was laid out between 1763 and 1767, when it used to be a preferred place of residence for the Russian nobility.
 The street begins at the Palace Bridge, where the Admiralty Embankment becomes the Palace Embankment, and the street ends at the Fontanka, where it becomes the Kutuzov Embankment.

 The Palace Embankment is one of the main places of interest in the city as it offers a wonderful view of the Neva, the Peter and Paul Fortress and Vasilievsky Island.